developmentseed/mursst-icechunk-updater/README.md

 with ProgressBar():
     da.mean(['lon', 'lat']).plot()
 ```
-> Executes in < 1 minute  on 16 core/64GB veda hub instance
+> Executes in < 45 seconds  on 16 core/64GB veda hub instance

 compare to the non-virtualized workflow